GDPR

 Who can I complain to?

-If you believe that the processing of your data violates the provisions of the GDPR, you have the right to lodge a complaint to the supervisory body of the President of the Office for Personal Data Protection, Stawki Street No. 2, 00-193 Warsaw.
+If you believe that the processing of your personal data violates the provisions of the GDPR, you have the right to lodge a complaint with a supervisory authority.
+According to Article 77(1) of the GDPR, you have the right to file a complaint with the supervisory authority in the Member State of your habitual residence, place of work, or place of the alleged infringement.
+In Poland, the supervisory authority for violations of personal data protection rights is: President of the Personal Data Protection Office (UODO) ul.
+Moniuszki 1A, 00-193 Warsaw.

 Is the provision of personal data voluntary or obligatory?